shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 2. **linear.py**

-There are 3 commands for running this script.
+There are 3 modes (a,b,c) for running this script.

 a) **python3 linear.py a trainfile.csv testfile.csv outputfile.txt weightfile.txt**